msaad1311/Hollywood-Movie-Recommender/README.md

 ## Acknowledgment

-* [Muhammad Anas Shahid](https://github.com/Anasshahidd21) for the support in HTML files.
+* [Muhammad Anas Shahid](https://github.com/Anasshahidd21) for the support in developing HTML files.